WPManageNinja/fluent-smtp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Ultimate SMTP and SES Plugin for WordPress.
-Connect with any SMTP, SendGrid, Mailgun, SES, Sendinblue, and more.
+Connect with any SMTP, SendGrid, Mailgun, SES, Sendinblue, PepiPost, Google, Microsoft and more.

 == Description ==

-###  WordPress Email SMTP Plugin For Any Email Service
+###  WordPress Mail SMTP Plugin For Any Email Services
 Are you having problems with your WordPress emails not sending?
 Or looking to set the email address in which your emails are delivered from.
 This plugin will solve all your email deliverability problems.
 FluentSMTP is the ultimate WP Mail Plugin that connects with your Email Service Provider natively and makes sure your emails are delivered 💯.

 Our goal is to send your WordPress emails fast, secure, and reach the email inbox.